isteez/School/README.md

 School
 ======

-Repositories for school homework assignments and projects.
+Repositories for homework assignments and projects.

 - CS470
   - Project 1